Depression And Intelligence: Exploring The Relationship Between Them

 Takeaway

-Depression and IQ may be related in various ways, but researchers are still looking into the connection patterns and future studies are likely needed.
+Depression and IQ may be related in various ways, but researchers are still looking into the connection patterns and additional studies are likely needed.
 Regardless of whether you have a low or high IQ or don't know your IQ score, consider reaching out to a licensed therapist if you are experiencing symptoms of depression.
 Depression can be a severe and life-threatening condition, and you're not alone.
 Contact a provider to get started and start forming a treatment plan unique to your needs.

 Depression is treatable, and you're not alone